-Case Studies for Urban Digital Twins and 3D City Models
+Case Studies for Urban Digital Twins

 How cities, municipalities, and infrastructure operators use the solutions of Virtual City Systems in practice